 Preparing the Turkey

-Kitchen shears are invaluable for prepping the turkey.
-Use Cutco's Super Shears to cut off the outer packaging and snip off any unwanted skin and fat from the turkey.
+Kitchen shears, like Cutco’s Super Shears, are invaluable for prepping the turkey.
+Use them to cut off the outer packaging and snip off any unwanted skin and fat from the turkey.
 If your turkey comes with a plastic leg fastener, the shears also work great for removing that after cooking.

-Before roasting, cover the turkey completely with the softened butter, making sure to reach the crevices of the legs and wings.
+Before roasting, be sure to cover the turkey completely with the softened butter, making sure to reach the crevices of the legs and wings.

 Once everything is in the roasting pan and in the oven, other than basting the bird every half hour or so, there’s nothing else that needs to be done but wait as the kitchen fills with the wonderful smells of roasting vegetables and butter-basted roasted turkey.